prjctimg/huetiful/README.md

  #### JavaScript library for general purpose color manipulations.

 The aim of this project is to help designers and developers alike  work with color more programatically using utilities based on color theory.
-Though not necessarily a requiement, a basic background of color spaces, properties of color and any other color theory related information will make the library's use cases appear more simpler.
+Though not necessarily a requirement, a basic background of color spaces, properties of color and any other color theory related information will make the library's use cases appear more simpler.

 This project is inspired by projects such as [chroma-js](),[colorBrewer.org](),[TailwindCSS]() and borrows some of the reasoning behind them to build functionality.
 In fact this library uses [Culori]() as its core dependency because it provides a rich API of low level functions written in JavaScript to perform color conversions and other general purpose color manipulations.